The Staircase (American miniseries)

-The Staircase is an American biographical crime drama television miniseries created by Antonio Campos, based on the 2004 true crime docuseries of the same name created by Jean-Xavier de Lestrade.
+The Staircase is an American biographical crime drama television miniseries created by Antonio Campos, based on the 2004 true crime French docuseries of the same name created by Jean-Xavier de Lestrade.
 The series stars Colin Firth as Michael Peterson, a writer convicted of murdering his wife Kathleen Peterson (Toni Collette), who was found dead at the bottom of the staircase in their home.
 The series premiered on HBO Max on May 5, 2022.

 Premise

-Michael Peterson, a crime novelist, is accused of killing his wife Kathleen after she is found dead at the bottom of a staircase in their home.
+Michael Peterson, a novelist, is accused of killing his wife Kathleen after she is found dead at the bottom of a staircase in their home.
 As the investigation continues, the family is thrown into a tumultuous legal battle.
 Meanwhile, a French documentary team takes an interest in the story.